 If you already contribute to a traditional 401(k) plan at work, you are taking a big step toward saving for your retirement.
-But many of the approximately 94 million Americans who participate in a 401(k) may still fall short of the funds they’ll need to finance a comfortable retirement.1
+But many of the nearly 100 million Americans who participate in a 401(k) may still fall short of the funds they’ll need to finance a comfortable retirement.1

 By also contributing to a Roth IRA in addition to your 401(k), you may be able to not only supplement your retirement savings, but also provide more flexibility in addressing your financial situation during and after your working years.